 Kate McKenna is a reporter with CBC Montreal.
-Email her at firstname.lastname@example.org
+She is covering the federal election in Quebec.
+Email her at firstname.lastname@example.org.

 Latest from Kate McKenna

 Going into election, rural Quebecers say they're feeling the effects of climate change

 Quebec farmers say climate change is an election issue for them.